 If third-party cables and charger heads aren’t compatible with your phone’s specific battery type, they can run out of charge and cause battery issues with the connected device.

-Wireless phone charging technology is a particularly good example of this.
-If you are using a wireless or fast charging device, you will need to purchase an original manufacturer or certified third-party charger.
+Wireless phone charging technology is a perfect example of this.
+If you use a wireless or fast-charging device, purchase an original manufacturer or certified third-party charger.

 Note: If none of the above steps worked, it could be because your phone’s battery has reached the end of its life.